Summer Savings!

 • About the team with biographies and headshots of Professor Akcigit and the team of economists who helped to develop the Index methodology and economic models.

-The Index hub is here on the QuickBooks blog.
-It has been publicized on Intuit's blog, in press releases, in media interviews and articles, at events, in speeches, in regular emails to policymakers and QuickBooks customers, in social media posts, and beyond to ensure the data insights are widely available.
+All of the data insights from the Small Business Index can be found right here on the QuickBooks blog.
+These are also shared in press releases, in media interviews and articles, on Intuit's blog, at events, in speeches, in regular emails to policymakers and QuickBooks customers, in social media posts, and beyond to ensure the information is made as widely available as possible.

 Sign up to the Index mailing list using the form below.